Novak Djokovic defeats Denis Shapovalov to reach Australian Open fourth round

 The 14-time Grand Slam champion broke Shapovalov once in each of the opening two sets to move into a dominant position in his first career meeting against the Canadian.

-Djokovic appeared to then lose his focus after complaining to the umpire when the floodlights were turned on during the third set and Shapovalov took full advantage.
+Djokovic appeared to then lose his focus after complaining to the umpire when the floodlights were turned on during the third set and Shapovalov took full advantage to force a fourth set.

+"I think there was no sense to turn on lights on court at 5pm when we have another four hours of daylight," said Djokovic.

+"Completely unnecessary to turn on the lights.
+The explanation I got was for TV reasons.
+I hope the viewers enjoyed it," he added.

-Shapovalov was unable to sustain his levels in the fourth set as Djokovic won six games on the bounce to set up a meeting with 15th seed Daniil Medvedev.
+But Shapovalov was unable to sustain his levels as Djokovic won six games on the bounce to set up a meeting with 15th seed Daniil Medvedev.

 The Russian, who hasn't lost a set so far in the tournament, proved too strong for David Goffin, easing to a 6-2 7-6 (7-3) 6-3 win.